Frequently asked questions:

 What about the time commitment?

 Practices are every Tuesday and Thursday after class from 4:00 PM to 6:00 PM outside the Rauch Field House on Goodman Campus.
 We meet outside Zoellner Arts Center and drive over South Mountain to the practice fields.
-When there is a home game on Saturday, we have an extra practice on Fridays at 4:00.
-The morning of a home game, we meet around 9:00 AM, run through the show a few more times, eat lunch, get dressed, and march to the field.
+When there is a home game on Saturday, we have an extra practice on Fridays at 4:00 PM.
+On official game days, expect to be with the band from around 8:00 AM to 4:00 PM.

 While being in the 97 can take up a decent amount of time, the band is very close-knit and practices are usually more fun than difficult.
-The time commitment is also a lot less than most college marching band and even some high schools, and members of the Marching 97 have plenty of time to lead active social lives, participate in other extracurricular activities, and keep their grades up.
+The time commitment is also a lot less than most college or high school marching bands, and members of the Marching 97 have plenty of time to lead active social lives, participate in other extracurricular activities, and keep their grades up.

 Who runs the band?

 Students!
-The Marching 97 holds elections at the end of every year to elect a new batch of student officers.
-There is an executive board of 12 students including the manager, drum major, and student conductor, which organizes all rehearsals, performances, events, fundraising, et cetera.
+The Marching 97 holds elections at the end of every season to elect a new batch of student officers.
+There is an executive board of thirteen students who organize all rehearsals, performances, events, fundraising, et cetera.
 The exec board holds meetings once a week during both fall and spring semesters to make sure that everything goes as smoothly off the field as it does during shows.
-Even our field shows are made by students, who work together to write drills and pair them with music!
+Even our field shows are created by students, who work together to write drills and pair them with music!

-There is one faculty member that helps the band, Al Neumeyer.
-He's there to give advice and help us learn the drills and music.
+There are two faculty members that help the band, our director Darin Lewis and the Music Department’s Director of Bands David Diggs.
+They’re there to give advice and support, and to help us learn the drills and music.

 This sounds awesome!